andymangold/gd1/course-sheet.md

 ### Monograph

 Share something you have special knowledge or expertise on in a concise way.
 This can be a publication, book, website, or something else, as long as it has a clear beginning and end.
 You are reponsible for authoring, creating, collecting, and curating all of the content in the monograph.

+### Giving

+Give a gift to someone in your life.
+This gift must not be for an occasion or otherwise expected.
+Document your process, the gift itself, and (if non-intrusive) the delivery of and response to the gift.

+Skills learned:
+- How to be conscious of your audience
+- How to use your skills and knowledge to do something good.

+### Nemesis

+Create a brand that is in direct competition with a prominent, existing company.
+Carefully choose a company and a market that you have some knowledge or experience with, and that is badly in need of a new voice.
+Think about the practical considerations of your brand and realize that what will set your ficticious company apart will not be color, typography, or a logo.
+Be bold and indulgent.
+Design the kind of company you want to exist in the world.

+Skills learned:
+-

+Things to consider:
+-